zkpstandard/wg-plonkish/src/optimizations.md

 ## Background

-The relation described in [Specification of the Plonkish Relation](relation.md) gives an abstract model of a Plonkish constraint system that is sufficiently expressive, but does not take into account some of the optimizations that are commonly used in Plonkish implementations, such as the use of offsets/rotations in Plonkish custom gates.
-The trade-off here is that the abstract model allows rows to be arbitrarily reordered.
+The relation described in [Specification of the Plonkish Relation](relation.md) gives an abstract model of a Plonkish constraint system that is sufficiently expressive, but does not take into account some of the optimizations that are commonly used in Plonkish implementations, such as the use of offsets/rotations in Plonkish custom constraints.

-> It would have been possible to directly include offsets in the constraint system model, but the most obvious ways of doing this would require the circuit programmer to think about copy constraints that don't naturally arise from the intended circuit definition.
+The benefit of the simpler abstract model is that it allows reasoning about the circuit without needing to be concerned with layout of the witness matrix, i.e. the position of rows relative to each other.
+The drawback of using only the abstract model, is that it may require a greater number of columns to express a given circuit than a model that supports offsets.
+This directly affects proof size for popular instantiations of proof systems based on Plonkish.

->
+In this document we specify a method to translate from an abstract circuit to a concrete one, that retains the zero-knowledge, (knowledge) soundness, and completeness of the abstract system.
+This can include automated optimizations, which are able to reorder the rows as needed without changing the meaning of the circuit.

-> By separating the abstract constraint system from the concrete circuit, the programmer can instead locally add only the copy constraints that they know are needed.
-They are not forced to add artificial copy constraints corresponding to offsets.
-Although we still number the rows of the abstract witness matrix for convenience in the model, it would be sufficient to use any set with $n$ unique, not necessarily ordered elements.
-The abstract $\rightarrow$ concrete compilation can then reorder the rows as needed without changing the meaning of the circuit.
-This allows layout optimizations that would be impractical or error-prone to do manually, because they rely on global rather than local knowledge (such as which neighbouring cells are used or free, which can depend on gates that are logically unrelated).
+The optimizations suggested in this specification would be impractical or error-prone to do manually, because they rely on global optimization of the witness matrix layout.
+[TODO: make this more convincing or give examples.]

 ## Preliminary definitions